i-p-loginov/MICSECS-2018/call.md

 ## Submission

 All authors will be required to pre-submit abstracts of their papers.
-Both papers and abstracts should be submitted via EasyChair.
+Both papers and abstracts should be submitted via [EasyChair](https://easychair.org/conferences/?conf=micsecs2018){:target="_blank"}.

 ## Important dates